Civil war: In the 19th and early 20th centuries

-Civil wars in the 19th century and in the early 20th century tended to be short; civil wars between 1900 and 1944 lasted on average one and half years.
+Civil wars in the 19th century and in the early 20th century tended to be short; civil wars between 1900 and 1944 lasted on average one and a half years.
 The state itself formed the obvious center of authority in the majority of cases, and the civil wars were thus fought for control of the state.
 This meant that whoever had control of the capital and the military could normally crush resistance.
 A rebellion which failed to quickly seize the capital and control of the military for itself normally found itself doomed to rapid destruction.
 For example, the fighting associated with the 1871 Paris Commune occurred almost entirely in Paris, and ended quickly once the military sided with the government at Versailles and conquered Paris.

 The power of non-state actors resulted in a lower value placed on sovereignty in the 18th and 19th centuries, which further reduced the number of civil wars.
 For example, the pirates of the Barbary Coast were recognized as de facto states because of their military power.
-The Barbary pirates thus had no need to rebel against the Ottoman Empire – their nominal state government – to gain recognition of their sovereignty.
+The Barbary pirates thus had no need to rebel against the Ottoman Empire—their nominal state government—to gain recognition of their sovereignty.
 Conversely, states such as Virginia and Massachusetts in the United States of America did not have sovereign status, but had significant political and economic independence coupled with weak federal control, reducing the incentive to secede.

 The two major global ideologies, monarchism and democracy, led to several civil wars.
 However, a bi-polar world, divided between the two ideologies, did not develop, largely due to the dominance of monarchists through most of the period.
 The monarchists would thus normally intervene in other countries to stop democratic movements taking control and forming democratic governments, which were seen by monarchists as being both dangerous and unpredictable.
 The Great Powers (defined in the 1815 Congress of Vienna as the United Kingdom, Habsburg Austria, Prussia, France, and Russia) would frequently coordinate interventions in other nations' civil wars, nearly always on the side of the incumbent government.
 Given the military strength of the Great Powers, these interventions nearly always proved decisive and quickly ended the civil wars.

 There were several exceptions from the general rule of quick civil wars during this period.
 The American Civil War (1861–1865) was unusual for at least two reasons: it was fought around regional identities as well as political ideologies, and it ended through a war of attrition, rather than with a decisive battle over control of the capital, as was the norm.
 The Spanish Civil War (1936–1939) proved exceptional because both sides in the struggle received support from intervening great powers: Germany, Italy, and Portugal supported opposition leader Francisco Franco, while France and the Soviet Union supported the government (see proxy war).